 melancholic melodies piano-made,

-audience-empty our suburban sitting room,
+audience-empty suburban sitting room,

-far from drink, dance and tobacco fume
+far from drink, dance and smoky fume

-far from V8 growl, smiling tail-finned cars.
+hear V8 growl, see tail-finned cars.

-Father rarely jammed with any others,
+Father rarely jammed with others,

-his tunes started off well, then stumbled:
+tunes started off well, then stumbled:

-over-complicated codas got bit jumbled,
+over-complicated codas got jumbled,

 lacking drum discipline, tight snare beat,

-absent funky double-bass, trio incomplete.
+absent funky double-bass, incomplete.

-A jazz pianist, poet or writer, in dreams,
+A jazz pianist, poet or writer, in dreams:

-restrictions smashed to smithereens;
+boundaries smashed to smithereens;

-in mind internal emigre, defector
+internal emigre, alter-ego defector

 from consensus and conservative claims;

-he finally fled family, set bridges aflame.
+finally he fled family, set bridges aflame.